 Jenny is a Special Counsel in the Planning & Environment group and specialises in the area of native title and Aboriginal cultural heritage law.
-She has also worked with local governments and government owned entities for over 28 years, providing advice on governance issues, delegations and local laws.
+She has also provided advice to local governments and government owned entities for over 30 years on governance and property issues.

 Jenny represents local governments, government corporations, developers, pastoral holders and other public and private entities as respondent parties to the majority of native title claims in Queensland.
 She also regularly provides advice on the native title and Aboriginal cultural heritage implications of government and private infrastructure projects.

 Jenny is recognised in Doyles Guide as a recommended native title lawyer and is appointed to the Commonwealth Attorney-General’s panel of native title lawyers.